- PhD, Virginia Polytechnic Institute and State University

 - Walker JF (1998) The inhibitory effect of Rhododendron maximum L. (Ericaceae) thickets on mycorrhizal colonization of canopy tree seedlings.
 M.Sc.
 Thesis, Virginia Polytechnic and State University.

-Title: Adjunct Associate Professor , Mycology and Mycorrhizal Ecology
+Title: Adjunct Associate Professor , Mycorrhizal Ecology

 Department: Department of Biology